ChahidAbderrazak/academic-website/content/authors/admin/_index.md

 I received a M.Sc. degree in Electrical Engineering from the [National School of Applied Sciences](http://ensak.usms.ac.ma/ensak/) in Morocco.
 Then I got  a second M.Sc. degree  in Embedded Systems from [Lorraine University](https://welcome.univ-lorraine.fr/) in France.

 I am  currently a Ph.D. candidate in  Electrical engineering  at  King Abdullah University of Science and Technology [KAUST](https://cemse.kaust.edu.sa/emang/people/person/abderrazak-chahid).
-I am  passionate about combining the AI with embedded systems to build smart and low cost devices such as: [smart surveillance cameras](https://www.youtube.com/watch?v=QcCjmWwEUgg), [preventive diagnostic  cameras](https://www.youtube.com/watch?v=mHBSRPkFnDI), [autonomous robots](https://www.youtube.com/watch?v=P9zmerD04Hk) ...
+I am  passionate about combining artificial intelligence with embedded systems to build smart and low cost devices such as: [smart surveillance cameras](https://www.youtube.com/watch?v=QcCjmWwEUgg), [preventive diagnostic  cameras](https://www.youtube.com/watch?v=mHBSRPkFnDI), [autonomous robots](https://www.youtube.com/watch?v=P9zmerD04Hk) ...

 If you have similar interests, please feel free to contact me for question, discussion or potential collaboration :).